marshmann/Snow-Angels/README.md

 When a trap is triggered, the monster will run (advancing two times the normal speed, so four tiles whenever time advances) toward the location the trap was triggered.

 If a monster sees the player, that is if the player is on a tile in the direction the monster is currently facing (and as long as there isn't a piece of terrain blocking view), it'll lock on and go toward the player.
 After losing sight of the player, it should go to the last known tile of the player.
 Perhaps it stays on the tile for a single turn (where a turn = one time advancement ie player movement), then slowly advances around as if sniffing out the player (so it'll move 1 tile per time increment for a short period of time).

+Finally, there should be a "darkness feature" where the player can only see a few tiles ahead of him.
+The monster wouldn't be affected.

 Optional Ideas: